peer-open-source/xara-docs/source/user/manual/model/elements/plane/MixedQuad.rst

 Theory
 ------

-With four nodes, the element is equivalent to the Q1/P0 formulation.
+With four nodes, the element is equivalent to the *Q1/P0* formulation (Simo, Taylor, Pister 1984), also referred to as the *mean dilation formulation* of Nagtegaal, Parks and Rice (1974).

 This formulation is suitable for nearly-incompressible response, but is not suitable for bending dominated problems.

+See also FEAP `elmt11`

 Code Developed by: **Edward Love, Sandia National Laboratories**